 10 Must Have Art Supplies for Kids

-Tempera paint: We regular tempera paint for finger painting or using traditional paint brushes, but my kids are obsessed with these paint sticks.
+- Tempera paint: We love regular tempera paint for finger painting or using traditional paint brushes, but my kids are obsessed with these paint sticks.
 These Chunkies from Ooly make painting a little less messy for days when you just aren’t up for a full painting extravaganza.
 Which is most days….

 Scissors: Another great tool for building hand strength, coordination, and fine motor skills.
 I also love that it offers the chance for a little risk taking.
 My kids like using these scrapbooking ones.

 Crayons: Crayons are a staple for kids art supplies.
 We tend to lean towards beeswax crayons for the bold and vibrant colors.
 They are also more natural than your standard crayon.
 Our favorites are the Ooly Brilliant Bee Crayons.

 We also recently got these sparkle gel crayons and my kids are OBSESSED.
 They glide so easily and have a touch of sparkle–so you get the glittery effect, without the glitter….

 Play dough: Did you know play dough is an amazing tool for developing hand strength and fine motor skills that are both pre-writing skills?

 Little hands benefit so much from this type of manipulating, moulding, squishing, and rolling.

 Our newest obsession is The Dough Project.
 You can buy them here.
 They make 100% all natural play dough out of all non-toxic ingredients.
 They also have “dough it yourself” kits where they send you all the ingredients, directions and even jars!
 Hello!
 This is such an amazing idea for birthday parties.